whprocter/RPr-Chakraborty-2021/docs/report/report.md

 > After finding our results differed from the original publication, we sought to confirm whether differences could be caused by the computational environment.
 > Therefore, we loaded data provided by the original author into R and used this original data as input to the GEE models.

-At this point we observed the spatial heterogeneity local relative risk (Figure 5) and considered the original purpose of calculating clusters and relative risk classes, which was to control for spatial dependence within states and COVID-19 hotspots.
+At this point we observed the spatial heterogeneity of local relative risk (Figure 5) and considered the original purpose of calculating clusters and relative risk classes, which was to control for spatial dependence within states and COVID-19 hotspots.
 Out of concern to balance a need to control for spatial dependence while not accounting for too much variation within the dependent variable, we decided to re-conceptualize the classification of COVID risk using cluster-based relative risk.
-To calculate the cluster relative risk, we created a list of unique cluster IDs and extracted the counties contained within each cluster from SpatialEpi output and calculated cluster relative risk as: `(incidence rate within the cluster) / (incidence rate outside of the cluster)`.
+To calculate the cluster relative risk, we created a list of unique cluster IDs and extracted the counties contained within each cluster from `SpatialEpi` output and calculated cluster relative risk as: `(incidence rate within the cluster) / (incidence rate outside of the cluster)`.
 We then classified the cluster relative risk with the original method, illustrated in Table 2.
 We re-classified the GEE clustering IDs based on state and cluster relative risk class and recalculated the generalized estimating equations using this alternative conceptualization of COVID-19 risk.